 So if there’s a module or something that we haven’t covered, custom fields that you have, what we will recognize those, you can pull those in all the way down to the, the SQL level.
 And then, like I said, there’s 240 plus connectors.

-For example, I just created, I just created some connectivity to a, basically, a rest API, and pulled in some data from a system called WEX, Didn’t have a specific connector for it, and I was able to do that in a pretty fair amount, short amount of time.
+For example, I just created some connectivity to a rest API and pulled in some data from a system called WEX, Didn’t have a specific connector for it, and I was able to do that in a pretty fair amount, short amount of time.

 But June, you also didn’t mention on your question here, Do you do it at a quarter?

-The answer is, you know, you could, but, generally, no, you would want to, because you want, if, if you do a semantic layer in Power BI and you pull an import or something, and then you’re, sort, of, creating another copy of that data.
-And there are scalability issues there, potentially because, you know, like, I showed you that EBS had a billion records in it.
+The answer is you could, but, generally, no, you would want to, because you want a semantic layer in Power BI and you pull an import or something, and then you’re creating another copy of that data.
+And there are scalability issues because, like I showed you that EBS had a billion records in it.

 You could run into challenges.
 And I know for a fact, Cognos will struggle with them mightily.

-So generally you would want to do that in.
+So generally you would want to do that in Incorta.

-You know, All the things that Mohsen talked about is, you know, the, the rapid ingest, the direct data mapping into those nicely compressed parquet files and then the leveraging of in memory analytics.
-So the combination of all those things makes incorta a super fast against large volumes of data and that’s very unique.
+The combination of the rapid ingest, the direct data mapping into those nicely compressed parquet files and then the leveraging of in memory analytics makes Incorta super fast against large volumes of data and that’s very unique.

-That’s actually a great question, because we do, or, you know, I mentioned, we do the full loads, which are required initially, and then we do incremental loads to reduce the load on that source system.
+That’s actually a great question, because we do the full loads, which are required initially, and then we do incremental loads to reduce the load on that source system.

 But we also allow you to do what we call snapshotted against the system, either dense or sparse.
 And the dense snapshots are kind of taking everything, at a point in time, writing daily.